 Prints out FPGA-specific options for the

 Instructs the compiler to extract the compiled FPGA hardware image from the existing executable and package it into the new executable, saving the device compilation time.
-This option is useful only when compiling for hardware.
+This option is applicable only when compiling for hardware.
 Refer to the Fast Recompile for FPGA section for additional information.

 FPGA backend generates a verbose output describing the progress of the compilation.

 Generates an emulator device image.
 This is the default behavior.